Herbert A. Wagner: World War II research

 Wagner helped the computer pioneer Konrad Zuse as an intermediary concerning orders that Zuse got from the Reich Ministry of Aviation.

 While at Henschel, Wagner began to study remotely controlled aircraft.
 In July 1940 he began work on a prototype glide bomb that could be used to attack thinly armored warships and merchant ships.
 This ultimately evolved into the Hs 293 guided missile, used with considerable effectiveness in late 1943 and early 1944.
 Several notable successes were achieved, including the first sinking of a ship by a remotely controlled weapon, the destruction of HMS Egret on 27 August 1943.
 Another notable success for the Hs 293 was the sinking of the transport HMT Rohna with the loss of over 1000 soldiers, sailors and crewmen.

-However, the Allies developed several electronic countermeasures against the Hs 293 and other radio guides weapons, such as electronic jammers.
+However, the Allies developed several electronic countermeasures against the Hs 293 and other radio guided weapons, such as electronic jammers.
 Those and the increasing Allied air superiority prevented the Hs 293 from having any significant impact in the later war years.

 He also designed the Henschel Hs 117 Schmetterling surface-to-air guided missile.